2019 Volunteer Vacation

 Barring any new unforeseen priorities, the 2019 Volunteer Vacation will return to work on the Cito Peak Trail.

-The Philmont Staff Association and Philmont Scout Ranch are pleased to again offer this opportunity in 2018.
-This will be the 3rd year for the very exciting and tremendously rewarding Volunteer Vacation.
-This program has sold out every year.
+The Philmont Staff Association and Philmont Scout Ranch are pleased to again offer this opportunity in 2019.
+This will be the 4th year for the very exciting and tremendously rewarding Volunteer Vacation.
 Past participants have experienced a fantastic week in the backcountry, hard physical work, and the ultimate satisfaction of giving back to Philmont.

-The dates are September 15 to 22, 2018.
-The cost is still only $210.
-Registration opens March 1, 2018 at noon, Central Time.
-Registration deadline is August 15th, 2018.
-Please see the registration and cancellation policies at the end of this article.
+The dates are September 14 to 21, 2019.
+The cost is only $225.
+Registration opens March 1, 2019 at noon, Mountain Time.
+Registration deadline is August 15th, 2019.
+Please see Registration, Payments, and Refunds at the end of this article.

-The Volunteer Vacation in 2018 will continue with the construction of a new spur trail to the top of Cimarroncito Peak.
+The Volunteer Vacation in 2019 will continue with the construction of a new spur trail to the top of Cimarroncito Peak.
 Workers will push closer to the summit.
-This spur trail connects to the new Cyphers Mine/Thunder Ridge Trail, also being constructed in the area.
-These trails are helping to open a little used part of Philmont and also aid the popular 7-day treks.
+This spur trail connects to the new Cyphers Mine / Thunder Ridge Trail, recently constructed in the area.
+These trails are helping to open a seldom used part of Philmont essential in the aftermath of the 2018 fire.
 There has never been a trail to Cito Peak.
 Your work will be instrumental in making this happen.

 This program is available to PSA members and their eligible family members.
 The minimum age is 16 years by date of participation.
 Trek-eligible family members include your spouse, child or stepchild, sibling, parent, grandparent, grandchild, niece, nephew or in-law of the PSA member.
 Please do not register anyone who does not meet these requirements.

 If females under the age of 21 years are registered, we will attempt to make accommodation for Youth Protection requirements.
 If we cannot meet Youth Protection requirements (having a female over 21 participate) we will return the entire registration fee.